7 Exercises to Do Everyday – Introduction

 - Brace your abs and pull your shoulders back and down.

-- Bend your elbows and lower your chest down to within an inch of the floor.
+- Bend your elbows and lower your chest within an inch of the floor.

 - Push yourself back up and repeat.